Probate Timeline California: A Step-by-Step Guide

 The executor should also identify any debts the estate owes and begin organizing financial records.
 The costs associated with California probate start accumulating at this stage, including court fees, publication costs, and appraisal fees.

-Months 3-4: Inventory, Appraisal, and the Probate Referee
+Months 3-4: Working with the Probate Referee to Value the Estate

 California law requires the executor to file an Inventory and Appraisal (Form DE-160) with the court within four months of appointment.
 This document lists every asset in the estate and its value as of the date of death.